SanghamitraDutta/dsp/05a-python.md

   - Elements or values in a list are ordered whereas in a set there is no order.
   - Unlike lists, sets can't have duplicate occurance of the same element.

- Example of a List:
+ Example of List:
  ```
  List1=[1,3,[4,'a'],'Priya','b','a',{"first":124,"second": 43}]    #Can have any data type as elements
  print(List1[6][1])                                                #Supports indexing
  ```
- Example of a Set:
+ Example of Set:
  ```
  x={1,3,'Priya','b','a',("Agra","Delhi")}        #Can have only immutable elements.
 No list nor dict
  y=set(["Hi","Hello",1,2,('a','b'),"Hi"])        #Converts list argument into a set.But elements of the list can't be mutable.